Kartik-com/HappyHeads.com/README.md

 Troubleshooting

-Verify that the backend server is running before starting the frontend.
+Ensure the backend server is running before starting the frontend.
-Check for any missing dependencies or version conflicts.
+Check for missing dependencies or version conflicts.

 Contributing